Tuesday through Saturday 9am – 5pm

 The City of Cedar Hill's Hike and Bike Trail is currently under construction.
 This is the paved sidewalk crossing the front of Audubon's property between the two parking areas and extending to the north and south of the parking area.

-Cedar Mountain Nature Preserve is accessed via the paved path on the north side of the large parking lot.
+When open, Cedar Mountain Nature Preserve is accessed via the paved path on the north side of the large parking lot.
+This preserve is currently closed due to the construction of Cedar Hill's Hike and Bike Trail.
 The kiosk closest to FM 1382 marks the trailhead.
 This 1.5-mile trail leads through a small wooded area, across a meadow next to FM 1382, and then turns left into the forest where it completes a loop and then returns to the point at which it entered the forest.
 The correct turn into the forest is well-marked.
 Please do not enter other areas of the forest.
 The trails on Cedar Mountain Preserve do not connect to Audubon's trails.
+Please do not follow any flagging or attempt to connect trails.
+You risk crossing neighboring private property and you contribute to erosion of natural areas that are not maintained for public access.
+This is at a detriment to the flora and fauna of the canyon area.

 Stay On The Trail